benspector-mls/problem-set-x-stacks-queues/README.md

-# Problem Set: Stacks, Queues, and Deques
+# Problem Set: Stacks and Queues

 ## Directions
 Respond to short response questions in clear, concise sentences directly within this file.
 Use markdown to ensure that your answers are formatted correctly.